-To Check Engine Oil
+Checking Engine Oil

 Pull out the dipstick and clean it with a paper towel or cloth, then push it back in all the way.
-Remove it again, keeping the tip down.
+Remove it again, keeping the tip down, and check the level.

 When to Add Oil

 If the oil is at or below the ADD line, then you'll need to add some oil.
 But you must use the right kind.
 This part explains what kind of oil to use.
 For crankcase capacity, see "Capacities and Specifications" in the Index.